 From Peer-to-Peer Fundraising Zero to Hero in One Read

 If you’ve never launched a peer-to-peer fundraising campaign before, it might seem pretty daunting.
 You might be unsure of where to even start, or whether you’ll have the resources to make it successful.
-Essentially, you may just feel like you’re starting from zero.
+You may feel like you’re starting from zero.
 And we know that can feel scary.

-If you’re feeling this way, you might be one of the following types of organizations who have never tried peer-to-peer fundraising before, and are wondering how to get started.
-We’ve come up with these scenarios, along with direction and guidance for each one, to hopefully appease uncertainties and demonstrate that peer-to-peer fundraising campaigns are a great way to build community, sustainable revenue and that you can do it, anytime.
+If you feel this way, you might be one of the following types of organizations who have never tried peer-to-peer fundraising before, and are wondering how to get started.
+We’ve come up with three scenarios, along with direction and guidance for each one, on peer-to-peer fundraising.
+We want you to see that these campaigns are a great way to build community and sustain revenue.
+Best of all, you can do it anytime.

 Organization A: We are a younger organization and want to start peer-to-peer fundraising, but we’re worried our donor base is too small to fundraise effectively, or to bring in a substantial number of new supporters.

 Actually, you’re in a perfect place to start peer-to-peer fundraising!
 One of the key aspects of peer-to-peer is its ability to grow your list of contacts and increase donations in a short amount of time.
 Because you’re tapping into your network’s networks, you are able to reach a lot more people with peer-to-peer fundraising than you can with direct messaging.
 And the best part is that you don’t need a long list of preexisting contacts to start leveraging it as a tool for donor acquisition.
 All you need to get started is a small, core group of supporters.